niat786/easypress/README.md

-# Laravel CMS Setup Guide
+# Easypress CMS Setup Guide

-This guide will help you set up a Laravel application with a modern Content Management System (CMS) using the latest technologies such as Livewire and Filament.
+This guide will help you set up a Laravel application with a modern Content Management System (Easypress CMS) using the latest technologies such as Livewire and Filament.

 ## Prerequisites